Video credit: Aubrey Simpson films dancers from Dotdotdot Dance during the Dartington Music Summer School 2018.

 A full-time (1 year) or part-time programme (2 years) with 4 x 30 credit modules and 1 x 60 credit dissertation or major project module.
 The taught (30 credit) modules are six weeks’ long.
 Teaching at Dartington is concentrated into two-week periods for each of the first four modules, with supported e-learning and independent learning in between.

 Focused on performance in all its facets, this course is for self-starting, entrepreneurial, activist, auteur, performers, writers, directors, companies, producers.
-There are opportunities to engage in creative practice alongside and in dialogue with your more theoretical studies.
+There is an emphasis on self-starting, entrepreneurial and activist approaches, plus opportunities to engage in creative practice alongside and in dialogue with your more theoretical studies.
 Students have access to bookable studios and workshops at Dartington Trust.

 The MFA option involves a further 60 credits of study resulting in a significant, self initiated public outcome, performance, exhibition or publication.
 Participants will be drawn from our own MA programmes as well as those from other institutions.